Note: Numerous updates to this post have been made – see bottom.

 Notes for Future Smuggling Operations:

-If anyone is flying through Chicago, or Minneapolis & has time to grab some peanut butter for me on the day of their flight, please let me know!
+If anyone is flying through Chicago, Minneapolis, or anywhere in the Mid-west & has time to grab some peanut butter for me on the day of their flight, please let me know!
 I’ll do the legwork of finding it, all you’ll need to do is be the Peanut Butter Mule!

 Notes for Peanut Butter Mules: